jjalvarezl/JjalvarezlPDFjsViewerBundle/README.md

 * Email: jhon.jairo.alvarez.londono@gmail.com

-Please email me if you see something wrong or anormal.
+Please email me if you see something wrong or abnormal.

 You can always be a contributor.